Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Examples of design entities include, but are not limited to, the following: systems, subsystems, libraries, frameworks, abstract collaboration patterns, generic templates, components, classes, data stores, modules, program units, programs, and processes.*

 #### 4.6.2 Design Attributes
+A design attribute names a characteristic or property of a design element (which may be a design entity design constraint or a design relationship) and provides a statement of fact about that design element.

+All design attributes declared by a design viewpoint shall be specified.

+*Design attributes can be thought of as questions about design elements.
+The answers to those questions are the values of the attributes.
+All the questions can be answered, but the content of the answer will depend upon the nature of the entity.
+The collection of answers provides a complete description of an entity.
+Attribute descriptions should include references and design considerations such as tradeoffs and assumptions when appropriate.
+In some cases, attribute descriptions may have the value none.*

 ##### 4.6.2.1 Name Attributes
 ##### 4.6.2.2 Type Attributes
 ##### 4.6.2.3 Purpose Attribute